mendhak/mendhak.github.io/drafts/2023-11-11-hands-on-llm-tutorial.md

 ## Providing tools to the LLM

-If you were to ask the LLM to summarize the contents of the news article at a URL, without giving it the contents, it could still generate a summary by guessing from the URL's words.
+If we were to ask the LLM to summarize the contents of the news article at a URL, without giving it the actual contents, it could still generate a summary by guessing from the URL's words.
 LLMs on their own don't have the ability to crawl web pages.
 This is where tools come in; we can let the LLM know what our own code has the ability to fetch web pages, all the LLM has to do is invoke it if needed.

 In this exercise we'll create a Langchain Tool that can fetch a web page and return its contents.
 We'll pass that tool to the LLM, then ask it to summarize the contents of a URL.